Schwerkolt Cottage and Museum Complex is open to visitors from 2pm to 5pm every Saturday and Sunday and most public holidays.

 Commercial photography and filming on the Schwerkolt heritage site requires a permit from Council.
 For information on how to apply for a permit and what fees may apply, visit the Filming Application page.

-Private photography (personal use only) does not require a permit but cannot be taken between 1.30pm and 5.30pm on Saturday, Sunday and Public Holidays.
+Private photography including staged photography or portraiture does not require a permit but cannot be taken between 1.30pm and 5.30pm on Saturday, Sunday and Public Holidays.
+Happy snaps are welcome.

 Please note that if a group tour or function is operating the grounds and facilities will not be available for photography or filming.